Andy Wilmer knows from experience how important it is to look ahead and be adaptable.

 “I decided to check my State Pension to see how old I would be when I qualified, and how much it might be.
-I found it easy to do, as the GOV.uk website asked for basic information to confirm my identity, which I had to hand.
+I found it easy to do, as the GOV.UK website (external website) asked for basic information to confirm my identity, which I had to hand.

 “I’ll get a pension from the Army when I retire, but the work I do now and in the future will be contributing to my pension pot.
 I’m paying in to my new workplace pension, and so is my employer.
 It’s really important to keep saving to get the retirement I want.

 “I’m 35, and I’m open minded about my future career.
 I’ve transferred lots of skills from the military into the civilian world, and I’m exciting about moving into a second career.

 “The Army taught me discipline, adaptability and leadership – and the ability to be forward-thinking.
 I come up with solutions to problems every day, and working in a team is key.

 “My advice to others who are thinking about working differently is to take a practical, but open-minded approach.